 - Emergency services and transportation

 - Dental care

 While CHIP and Medicaid are different programs, most of the services listed above are covered by each program.
 The program covers other medical treatments not listed above, including medical equipment like inhalers and diabetes testing kits.
 However, Medicaid for children may cover more services like non-emergency medical transport that may not be covered by CHIP.
 Please be aware that the program mainly covers scientifically-proven medical treatments and will not cover alternative medicine.
 To learn more about services covered by CHIP, download our comprehensive guide today.

 How to Apply for CHIP

 Learning how to apply for CHIP benefits can help prospective applicants to submit a successful application.
 Most states offer a way to apply for CHIP online through online applications or benefits accounts.
 Certain states also allow the CHIP application to be mailed or faxed to a central location.
 Applying for CHIP in-person is possible by going to one’s local human or social services office.
 However, not every state may offer all of these options, so it is important to look at how your state will allow you to apply.
 Most states will give you information on CHIP enrollment status within a month, with some states taking longer.

 Please be aware that knowingly giving false information while applying for CHIP or any other program can result in criminal charges.
 It is best to always give truthful and accurate information whenever you apply to any government program.
-For more information about applying for CHIP benefits, you can download our complimentary guide.
+For more information about applying for CHIP benefits, you can download our free guide.